 KERI is inherently supportive of GDPR (global data protection rights) compliance.
 KERI provides non-intertwined identifier trust bases which means that a given identifier’s data may be erased and truly forgotten.

 KERI has a decentralized secure root-of-trust based on cryptographic self-certifying identifiers.
 It uses hash chained data structures called Key Event Logs that enable ambient cryptographic verifiability.
 In other words, any log may be verified anywhere at anytime by anybody.
-It has separable control over shared data which means each entity is truly self-sovereign over their identifiers.
+It has separable control over shared data which means each person or entity truly controls their own identifiers.

 KERI is designed for high performance and scalability.
 It is compatible with data intensive event streaming and event sourcing applications.